 An excellent credit score varies depending on the scoring model.
 According to FICO Score – the credit scoring model that more than 90% of issuers use – “excellent” is any score between 800 and 850.

 The VantageScore model is the option commonly used scoring method.
 Under this model, an excellent credit score is between 781 and 850.

 If your credit score isn’t high enough to get a hotel card with great rates and fees just yet, don’t worry.
 Millions of Americans struggle with bad credit and low credit scores.

 There are several steps you can take today to help raise your credit score, including:

 These steps are easy to implement and can show results in as little as a month.
-Realistically, however, these best practices may take three-to-six-months before your score rises significantly.
+Realistically, however, these best practices may take three to six months before your score rises significantly.

-Card Issuer Features to Look for with Hotel Rewards Credit Cards
+What to Look for with Hotel Rewards Credit Cards

 Card issuer features are credit card perks, benefits, and security protections specific to the bank or credit card type.
 American Express, Visa, and Mastercard all offer unique in-house features to cardholders.
 These features also vary depending on the level – or tier – of credit card in the payment network hierarchy.

 Here are some of the more critical features to look out for when deciding on a co-branded hotel credit card:

 |① Find the hotel loyalty program that’s right for you||One of the reasons why hotel rewards cards are so popular is that they savings across multiple brands under one hotel’s umbrella.
 If you prefer staying in a Marriott, for example, the Marriott Bonvoy program might be best for you.|